muratk5n/thirdwave/en/2018/09/public-education.md

 4) Classes are graded on pass/fail basis, no more letter grades

 Public education's most pressing problem is quality.
-The fastest way to fix that is to stop the so-called "teachers" from teaching.
+The fastest way to fix that is to stop the so-called teachers from teaching.
 The act of content delivery needs to be taken away from them, instead, turned over to electronic lectures, content created by a reputable researcher / author in his/her field.